scammi/ACPs/ACPs/196-precompile-secp256r1/README.md

 ## Abstract

-This proposal introduces a precompiled contract that performs signature verifications for the secp256r1 elliptic curve on Avalanche's C-Chain and Subnet-EVM chains.
-The precompile will be implemented at address `0x0000000000000000000000000000000000000100` and will enable native verification of P-256 signatures, significantly improving gas efficiency for biometric authentication systems, WebAuthn, and modern device-based signing mechanisms.
+This proposal introduces a precompiled contract that performs signature verifications for the secp256r1 elliptic curve on Avalanche's C-Chain.
+The precompile will be implemented at address `0x0200000000000000000000000000000000000006` and will enable native verification of P-256 signatures, significantly improving gas efficiency for biometric authentication systems, WebAuthn, and modern device-based signing mechanisms.

 ## Motivation